noaa-pifsc/esd-arp-resources/_pages/fish_team.md

   image_caption: "Masked Angelfish in Hōlanikū 2024 NCRMP.
 Credit: NOAA Fisheries"
   alt: "endemic masked angelfish"
   title: "What do we survey"
-  excerpt: Fish <b>identification, counts and sizes</b> of <b>random</b> sites of shallow coral reef ecosystems of the Pacific Islands regions (sites must have hard-substrate on benthos and span shallow, medium, and deep depths).
-More info on protocols and data access <a href ="https://noaa.hub.arcgis.com/pages/4976333fbf884f26b2fdc9ac51a20576#FishSection" target ="_blank">here</a>
+  excerpt: We survey Pacific reef fish in reef habitat over time to see how fish communities may be changing.
+For SPC surveys, Pacific reef fish are surveyed in hard-bottom habitat shallower than 30 m.
+Potential random sites are generated using data on reef zone, depth bin, strata, and pre-determined sectors based on differences in oceanographic exposure, reef structure, and local human population density.
+We use a weighted average approach to analyze fish communities at various scales.
+More info on protocols and data access <a href ="https://noaa.hub.arcgis.com/pages/4976333fbf884f26b2fdc9ac51a20576#FishSection" target ="_blank">here</a>.
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"
 feature_row3:
 - image_path: https://www.arcgis.com/sharing/rest/content/items/4976333fbf884f26b2fdc9ac51a20576/resources/fish_cylinder.jpg?v=1732320000117&w=800
-  image_caption: "Fish stationary-point-count infographic.
+  image_caption: "Diagram of divers conducting a Stationary Point Count (SPC) survey at a NCRMP site.
 Credit: NOAA Fisheries"
   alt: "fish spc survey infographic"
   title: "How do we survey"
-  excerpt: "We follow the NOAA established <b>stationary-point-count (SPC)</b> protocol.
-Occasionally we conduct towed-diver surveys when historically done."
+  excerpt: "We follow the NCRMP <b>stationary-point-count (SPC)</b> protocol which is detailed in the NCRMP Data Viz Tool as well as under 'Methods'.
+Diver pairs count fish simulataneously in adjacent, visually estimated 15 m cylinders.
+In the first 5 minutes they record the species they see in their respective cylinders, and after that period they begin counting and sizing (to the nearest cm) of each inidivudal fish per species."

 feature_row4:
 - image_path: https://www.fisheries.noaa.gov/s3//styles/media_750_x500/s3/dam-migration/4000x3000-rea-survey-caranx-sexfasciatus-paulaayotte.jpg?itok=2f5s3-X1
   image_caption: "School of jacks are identified to species-level and counted by size.
 Credit: NOAA Fisheries"
   alt: "caranx sexfasciatus school during dive survey"
   title: "What do we measure"
-  excerpt: "Fish species identification, count, and size within a survey area at a given time to provide a <b>snapshot</b> of the <b>biodiversity and biomass</b> of reef fish at a site."
+  excerpt: Divers collect fish species, count and size data, which can then be used calculate biomass, fish density, and occurrence per spcecies.
+We also analyze the data by looking at individual fish species, across consumer groups (primary, secondary, planktivore, etc.), and all fishes combined.
+We analyze this data using weighted averages at the sector, subjurisdiction, and jurisdictional scale.
+More details available in the <a href = "https://www.ncei.noaa.gov/data/oceans/coris/library/NOAA/CRCP/monitoring/metadata/NCRMP_Pacific_Fish_metadata.pdf">NCRMP Fish Protocol - Pacific</a>.
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"